 Have you ever seen photos of colorful houses stacked on cliffs above bright blue water?
-That’s Cinque Terre, one of Italy’s most beautiful coastal areas.
+That’s Cinque Terre, and seeing it in person completely exceeded my expectations.

-In this guide, you’ll learn what makes each village unique.
-We’ll cover the best activities, where to take amazing photos, and how to plan your visit.
-By the end, you’ll know exactly which towns match your travel style.
+I’m sharing what makes each village unique, the best activities, and how to plan your visit based on your travel style.

 What Are the 5 Towns of Cinque Terre?